35+ Bad Financial Decisions to Avoid

 Letting Your Emotions Rule Your Investment Decisions Is Will Cause Financial Problems

 Investing is a business.
-In business, there are ups and downs that can swing our emotions.
+If you follow economic and business measures, you know there are ups and downs that can swing our emotions.

 Invest in what you know.
 Make smart investments.
 Invest for the long-term.